kajol105/Ecommerce-retail-analysis-/README.md

 ![Screenshot (541)](https://github.com/kajol105/Ecommerce-retail-analysis-/assets/55199887/cda8b82f-2239-4b7f-8f60-4e50225c318a)

+According to the result we get top 5 percentage of sale and returns by product sub category such as Women, Mens, Comics, Children and Academic.
+In this objective CTEs are used for finding the solution. inner Join is used for join the two table Transactons and Prod_category.
+Where is used for filtering the data.
+Group by and Order by are used for sorting the data.

-# Question NO. 11 Finding the total revenue generated by customers aged 25 to 35 in the last 30 days of transactions
+### Question NO. 11 Finding the total revenue generated by customers aged 25 to 35 in the last 30 days of transactions

 alter table customers
  add  new_DOB date;